Kaaze7/AmzFACE-model-ensemble-2019/README.md

 This repo does not include the model driving data as they must be obtained elsewehere.
 Included in this repo are the following datasets and scripts:

-amaface_CO2_biolyear.csv: model output excel file amaface_model_analysis.R: R script for analysis and producing of Figure 1 and 3 of the main article file.
+amaface_CO2_biolyear.csv: model output excel file/ amaface_model_analysis.R: R script for analysis and producing of Figure 1 and 3 of the main article file.

 Licence